 Annual base salary is considered in the context of the total compensation package.
-Generally, base salary is targeted at the median of the comparator labour market.
-The base salary structure is a single rate structure.
+Generally, base salary is targeted at the 75th percentile for BC School Districts with 2,001 to 4,000 FTE students.
+The base salary structure is a single rate structure;